-Corrective service for currently supported versions of our products are published on our website support page as they become available.
-Please select the link in the corrective service download cell for each of your products from the product chart for the mainframe platform under Latest Releases and Corrective Services.
+- Fixes for currently supported versions of our products are published on our web site as they become available.
+Please select the corrective service download link for your product from our product support matrix.
 We recommend that customers periodically check for new fixes.

-If you are upgrading from a Key/101 product release prior to 7.1, it is imperative that you read the sections on the 7.1 and 7.2 releases above before continuing.
+If you are upgrading from a Key/101 product release that is prior to 7.1 then it is imperative that you read the README document for the 7.1 and 7.2 release.
+The README71 and README72 members are installed into the Key/101 macro library when the 8.0 version of the Key/101 product is installed.

-- All service as documented on the Phoenix Software FTP site through release 7.2 has been incorporated into release 8.0 of the Key/101 product.
+- All service as documented on the Phoenix Software FTP server through release 7.2 has been incorporated into release 8.0 of the Key/101 product.

 - New UPGRADE and BACKOUT functions have been added to the batch TMS20$XB program.
 These functions may be used to facilitate a KEY/101 system upgrade.
 The FORMULA and DATA files may now be upgraded in place, although we continue to strongly recommend that you back up your production files before any software upgrade.
 Refer to the installation manual and the distributed sample JCL in members EZUPGRD and EZBKOUT for additional information on these functions.